Queer as Folk (British TV series): Music

 The theme song for the series was created by Murray Gold.
 A soundtrack album was released by Almighty Records for the original series and features tracks by OT Quartet, Ultra Naté, and Blondie.
-Selling 125,000 copies, it remained popular long after the broadcast of the first series and ended up the 50th biggest selling compilation album of 1999.
+Selling 125,000 copies, its popularity endured well after the broadcast of the first series, and it ended up the 50th biggest selling compilation album of 1999.
 An album for the second series was released by Channel 4 Music and sold 19,000 copies in its first week to debut at #5 on the UK Compilation Chart.